Bloody Mary (2022 film): Plot

 Prabhakar, who is a local Circle Inspector (CI), starts investigating the death of Kantha Rao.
 He is suspicious of Mary and interrogates her, Basha and Raju.
 Mary sketches a plan and together with Bash and Raju, anonymously blackmails Prabhakar for money in exchange for the video of him killing the film director.
 But he tracks down the blackmail call to the three and destroys the evidence.
 He also learns that Mary is partially blind.
-But Mary bluffs and convinces Prabhakar that she has transferred the video onto another computer before.
+But Mary bluffs and convinces Prabhakar that she has transferred the video onto another computer.
 Knowing that Prabhakar is at loggerheads with Sekhar Babu, a powerful local businessman in the fishing industry, Mary reaches out to Sekhar Babu and offers him the evidence in exchange for their safety.
-She meets Kala and gets to confess to the truth on camera by bluffing she has evidence against her.
-Mary also realises that Sekhar Babu is a human trafficker, and was the one who killed her mother, and is now planning on trafficking her and Basha and Raju's organs.
+She meets Kala and gets her to confess to the truth on camera by bluffing she has evidence against her.
+Mary also realises that Sekhar Babu is a human trafficker, was the one who killed her mother, and is now planning on trafficking her, Basha and Raju's organs.
 She calls Prabhakar and cleverly pits him against Sekhar Babu.
 In the ensuing fight, Prabhakar kills most of Sekhar Babu's henchmen, while Mary kills Sekhar Babu.

-Eight years later, Mary, under a new alias, heads a very powerful social welfare organisation in Mumbai, with many unproven allegations of crime.
+Eight years later, Mary, under a new alias Devi, heads a very powerful social welfare organisation in Mumbai, with many unproven allegations of crime.
 The government appoints Prabhakar, who was awarded a President's Police Medal for ending Sekhar Babu's trafficking ring, to investigate the organisation.
-The film ends with Prabhakar meeting Mary who details her rise and threatens him not to interfere in her business.
+The film ends with Prabhakar meeting Mary, who details her rise and threatens him not to interfere in her business.
+Which shows she interests on politics hints towards a sequel titles "The rise of Bloody Devi".